Seattle-based Dope Magazine sold for $11M to High Times

 As important, where High Times has a strong national and even international market presence, Dope Magazine has worked to develop coverage and advertising targeted to specific state markets, often with a focus on locally produced artisan products.

-“If a dispensary if looking to advertise locally and looking for a print or digital solution, Dope [Magazine] has traditionally provided that service—maybe even better than High Times,” said Adam Levin, CEO of High Times.
+“If a dispensary is looking to advertise locally and looking for a print or digital solution, Dope [Magazine] has traditionally provided that service—maybe even better than High Times,” said Adam Levin, CEO of High Times.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.